Agentic UAVs: LLM-Driven Autonomy with Integrated Tool-Calling and Cognitive Reasoning

-We present a novel architecture that fuses LLM-driven, tool-augmented reasoning with the flight control stack, reconceptualizing the UAV not as a sensor platform executing a plan, but as a fully-fledged, ecosystem-integrated agent capable of dynamic, multi-modal reasoning and collaborative mission execution. \FloatBarrier
+We present a novel architecture that fuses LLM-driven, tool-augmented reasoning with the flight control stack, reconceptualizing the UAV not as a sensor platform executing a plan, but as a fully-fledged, ecosystem-integrated agent capable of dynamic, multi-modal reasoning and collaborative mission execution.